 Web performance is the objective measurements and the perceived user experience of load time and runtime.
 Web performance is how long a site takes to load, become interactive and responsive, and how smooth the content is during user interactions - is the scrolling smooth? are buttons clickable?
-Are pop-ups quick to open up, and do they animate smoothly as they do so?
-Web performance includes both objective measurements like time to load, frames per second, and time to interactive, and subjective experiences of how long it felt like it took the content to load.
+Are pop-ups quick to load and display, and do they animate smoothly as they do so?
+Web performance includes both objective measurements like time to load, frames per second, and time to become interactive, and subjective experiences of how long it felt like it took the content to load.

 The MDN Web Performance Learning Area contains modern, up-to-date tutorials covering Performance essentials:

 - What is web performance

 - This article starts the module off with a good look at what Performance actually is — this includes the tools, metrics, APIs, networks, and groups of people we need to consider when thinking about performance, and how we can make Performance part of our web development workflow.

 - How do users perceive performance?

 More important than how fast your website is in milliseconds, is how fast do your users perceive your site to be.
 Page load time, idling, responsiveness to user interaction, and the smoothness of scrolling and other animations impact these perceptions.
 In this article, we discuss the various loading metrics, animation, and responsiveness metrics, along with best practices to improve user perception, if not the actual timings themselves.

 - Multimedia: Images and Video

 - Frequently, media optimization is the lowest hanging fruit of web performance.
 Serving different media files based on each user agent's capability, size and pixel density is possible.
 Additional tips, like removing audio tracks from background images, can improve performance even further.
 In this article, we discuss the impact video, audio, and image content has on performance, and the methods to ensure that impact is as minimal as possible.